 This Week's Harvest

-POTATOES: This delivery includes: Oneida Gold: Yellow skin and yellow flesh; a good all around potato.
-It’s a newer variety developed in Wisconsin as a collaboration between UW-Madison and private growers.
-AustrianCrescent: A yellow skin, yellow flesh fingerling potato; our first year growing this fingerling.
-Fingerlings are great roasted, I also love baking the larger ones.
-Dark Red Norland: Red skin and white flesh and a very versatile potatoes.
+POTATOES: This delivery includes: Peter Wilcox: Purple skin, yellow flesh and creamy consistency are the highlights of this potato.
+Magic Molly: An Alaskan bred variety, with purple skin and purple flesh that retains its color even after boiling, unlike other purple/blue flesh varieties that go grey.
+It has a blocky fingerling shape.
+Red Gold: Red skin and gold flesh.
+A very versatile potato.
 To store: Ideal storage is 40-45 degrees, high humidity and totally dark.
-If too warm they will sprout and shrivel, if too much light they will sprout and the lighter skinned potatoes will turn green.
-A basement or very cool closet works.
+If too warm they will sprout and shrivel, if too much light they will sprout and lighter skinned potatoes will turn green.
 A garage may work but could get too cold; monitor the temperature with a thermometer.
 A refrigerator is quite good.
 Don’t let them freeze, they will turn to mush.

 ONIONS: These are hard, storage varieties and should keep for several months.
-NOTE: We had a challenging onion year and lost quite a few in storage (super disappointing).
-Remember all that rain/flooding early in the season, it had a huge effect on many of our crops.
-Some of the onions may not be perfect, may have some darkness below the skin; just clean it up, rinse it off and use as much as possible.
 How to store: In a cool to cold, dry, dark place.
 The colder the better, as long as it DOES NOT drop below 32 degrees.
 Darkness is important to prevent sprouting.
-An attic is good, or a cool basement, a garage if the onions don’t freeze, or in a kitchen drawer or cupboard.
 We store them just above 32 degrees but find they keep well in a paper bag in our kitchen for weeks.

 CELERIAC: (also known as Celery Root): The knobby white root that smells like celery.
 Under this root’s rough exterior is a surprisingly delicious and versatile vegetable.
 Celeriac has an excellent crisp texture and super concentrated celery flavor enhancing its usefulness as both vegetable and seasoning.
 Uses: Celeriac can be used in place of celery in any recipe.
 Grate it raw onto a tossed salad or make a root salad [ex: grated carrot, radish and celeriac topped with vinegar and oil dressing].
 Fabulous in soups and stews.
 Boil and mash with potatoes for a delicious taste.
 Store in a plastic bag or hydrator drawer.
 The plastic bag will help keep them from dehydrating, but if they start to get a bit slimy, take them out of the bag, they will dry out and continue to store well.